tillitis/dev-tillitis/hugo/content/tools/_index.md

 ### Debugging

-If you a TKey device app in the QEMU emulator, there is a debug debug port on 0xfe00\_1000 (`TK1_MMIO_QEMU_DEBUG`).
+If you run a TKey device app in the QEMU emulator, there is a debug port on 0xfe00\_1000 (`TK1_MMIO_QEMU_DEBUG`).
 Anything written there is printed as a character by QEMU on the console.